pCloud Premium

 Pinterest LinkedIn Tumblr

-Payment gateway and payment processor are responsible for validating the transaction from merchants, initiating the transactions, and forwarding the request to the card-issuing bank.
+Payment gateway vs payment processors are responsible for validating the transaction from merchants, initiating the transactions, and forwarding the request to the card-issuing bank.
 However, each term has a different meaning and responsibilities.

 What is the Payment Gateway?